Melissa asks a great question about a writer’s conference checklist:

 I’d like to attend the January SCBWI conference–my first.
 Could you maybe post about what a first-timer should bring/be prepared for to get the most out of the experience?
 Let’s say the writer has a completed book (that has been beta-critiqued) but has not queried yet.

-This is a good question.
-A lot of the things you’ll end up “bringing” to a conference are actually mental, not physical.
+A lot of the things that should be on your writer’s conference checklist are actually mental, not physical.
 (For more thoughts on conferences, see “Should I go to a writers conference?”)
 Even so, I will try to make a list of things to bring and things to leave at home.
-Even though I now attend conferences as a faculty member, I keep these things and more in my head and in my suitcase when I travel!
+Even though I now attend writer’s conferences as a faculty member, I keep these things and more in my head and in my suitcase when I travel!

 - Your social butterfly hat: Conferences are very social and you get more out of them if you’re willing to engage, meet new people, strike up conversations, and, yes, *gulp* approach faculty (at appropriate times, of course).
 Even if you’re naturally shy, dip a toe outside your comfort zone and you’ll meet new friends, potential critique partners, other writers on the same journey, and maybe even a business connection.